Giant Bomb: Giant Bomb @ Nite show

 Known for its moniker the Giant Bomb Couch, Giant Bomb @ Nite is an annual set of daily talk shows, live streamed on location during the trade show event known as E3.
 The current host of Giant Bomb @ Nite is Grubb, succeeding Davis and Gerstmann.
-From the website's inception Davis had stated Giant Bomb's intention to be present at E3 providing daily long form content.
+From the website's inception Davis had stated Giant Bombs intention to be present at E3 providing daily long form content.
 Giant Bomb @ Nite features a rotating panel of guests from the video game industry who provide insight into their experiences working in the video game industry and their participation during that year's event.
 Additional interviews include the addressing of trending topics in the industry at that given time, including head of Xbox Phil Spencer, who addressed cross-platform play in Fortnite during E3 2018 and the absence of Sony Interactive Entertainment's PlayStation brand from E3 2019.

 The show ceased to air as the COVID-19 pandemic forced E3 to function as a virtual event in 2020 onwards, which would be later retired in its entirety.
 In 2023 Bloomberg News confirmed that Giant Bomb @ Nite would return that year at Geoff Keighley's video game event Summer Game Fest, which was making its physical debut that year.
 Phil Spencer, now CEO of Microsoft Gaming, appeared along with new Head of Xbox Matt Booty to discuss the then upcoming release of Starfield, following Microsoft's 2021 acquisition of Starfield developer Bethesda.
 An extra Giant Bomb @ Nite show was produced in December 2024 at The Game Awards following the Countdown to The Game Awards 2024 show, a joint production between Giant Bomb, GameSpot and Fandom.
 Giant Bomb @ Nite is well regarded in the video game industry with Screen Rant calling it iconic in 2021 and Aftermath referring to it as "beloved" in 2025.